-• The proposal has the potential to be implemented on a broader scale or replicable in various cities (the outcomes are repeatable and/or scalable).
+• The proposal's expected outcomes, outputs and impacts are measurable on a quantitative and a qualitative level.
+Adequate performance metrics of the proposed solution are provided to objectively evaluate the sustainability, inclusivity and aesthetic value.
+5 points • The proposal is aligned with existing local strategies (city and/or district/regional level) and/or is planning to showcase the results to relevant city officials.
+5 points • The proposal presents an appropriate dissemination and end-user engagement plan that targets specific audiences and stakeholders in the local context and is aligned with the challenge area (in line with Article 17 of MGA).
+5 points • The proposal has the potential to be implemented on a broader scale or replicated in various cities (the outcomes are repeatable and/or scalable).
 5 points • The proposal's potential economic impact is outlined to ensure potential future durability and transferability.
-Measures on exploiting the obtained data should be described, including how this could potentially be used as a project's marketing and/or sales plan 5 points
+Measures to exploit the data obtained should be described, including how this could potentially be used as a project marketing and/or sales plan.
+5 points

 Implementation: planning and sound financial management Max. scoring 20 • The proposal provides effective and professional management structures to attain the defined outcomes.
 5 points A clear risk and mitigation plan is provided.
-5 points • The work plan and budget including the identified deliverables and milestones, are aligned with the proposed objectives, KPIs and expected outcomes, impact projections.
-5 points • The consortium represents the correct competencies and roles in accordance with the scope of the proposal.
-The role of and resources made available by the city/local authority are well defined.
+5 points • The workplan and budget including identified deliverables and milestones, are aligned with the proposed objectives, KPIs and expected outcomes.
+5 points • The applicant represents the correct competencies in accordance with the scope of the proposal and demonstrates a strong ability to mobilise the identified target groups.
 5 points